InfinitumForm/serbian-transliteration/readme.txt

 * **Ukrainian latinisation** - Ukrainian Language (by locale:**uk**)
 * more languages are coming soon...

+> If you want to participate in the development of the plugin, we invite you to the [GitHub repository](https://github.com/CreativForm/serbian-transliteration)

 = PLUGINS SUPPORT =

 This plugin is made to support all known plugins and visual editors.